 Goodwill®’s leadership team is made of experienced executives with years of expertise in their respective areas.
 The Executive team is also guided and advised by the Board of Directors who helps connect us to our community, set the vision for our future, provide fiduciary oversight, and ensure that our commitment to our mission is reflected in measurable results and impact.

-Erich Schmidt – Vice President of Operations
+Erich Schmidt – President/CEO

 Warren Young – Chief Information Officer